First on CNN: Feds offer training to election workers to deal with potential violence at polls – KION546

 Examples of those types of influence operations have dribbled into public view in recent weeks.

-Meta-owned Facebook shut down a network of fake accounts originating from China that poses as Americans on both sides of the political spectrum, the social media giant said this week.
+Meta-owned Facebook shut down a network of fake accounts originating from China that posed as Americans on both sides of the political spectrum, the social media giant said this week.

 The-CNN-Wire